SAST — South Africa Standard Time

 About South Africa Standard Time (SAST)

-South Africa Standard Time, abbreviated SAST, is the standard time used in Eswatini, Lesotho, and South Africa.
-It is set at UTC+2, which means local time in SAST is two hours ahead of Coordinated Universal Time.
+South Africa Standard Time, abbreviated SAST, is the standard time used in South Africa, Lesotho, and Eswatini.
+It runs at an exact offset of UTC+2, which means local time in SAST is two hours ahead of Coordinated Universal Time throughout the year.

-Other abbreviations that share the same UTC+2 offset include B, CAT, CEST, EET, IST, and WAST.
-Even when the offset matches, users should still confirm the exact region on the grid because the abbreviation alone may refer to different places and naming conventions.
+Other abbreviations that share the UTC+2 offset include B, CAT, CEST, EET, IST, and WAST.
+Even when the offset matches, the abbreviation in use depends on the region, so SAST specifically refers to South Africa Standard Time in the southern African context.

 SAST and Daylight Saving Time